One question we often get from growers is "What’s the difference between Conservis and an accounting system?"

 The short answer: Conservis is not an accounting system, and our tools work best in partnership with good accounting software.

 Conservis fills in the gap between accounting and agronomic systems by providing the management data you need to understand how your business is operating and how to make it work better each year.
 Accounting systems show transitions of cash in and cash out.
 Conservis allows robust planning and budgeting, visibility into field level activity and financial analysis, tools for managing ownership, and strong tools for operational management in the day-to-day.
 It's important to have both types of systems.

 Accounting systems are important for several reasons.
 Their core focus is to track actual spending and other standard accounting activities.
 Another aspect is their ability to generate financial statements such as balance sheets, income statements and statements of cash flow.
 A final reason to have an accounting system is to make doing your taxes easier.

-Accounting systems look backwards at what you've already done.
-Here's more information along with accounting software options.
-However, it's important to understand what farm management software can do that accounting software can't.
+Most accounting systems look backwards at what you've already done.
+It's important to understand what farm management software can do that accounting software can't.

 Conservis farm management software